Skip to content

 Fourth Tone

-The key: falling down steeply
+The key: falling steeply

 This tone begins with a high pitch and falls sharply to a low pitch.

-It sounds like when you suddenly hurt your toe and shout out “ouch!!”
+It sounds like when you suddenly hurt your toe and shout out “Ouch!!”

 For example: